Increase Your Access by Improving Your Computer Skills

-Computer Comfort provides the perfect starting point for adults with physical disabilities who want to develop basic computer skills.
-It offers one-on-one computer tutoring at no cost to qualifying participants in a supportive, client-centred environment; a refurbished donated computer for the home, if needed; and ongoing technical support.
+Computer Comfort provides the perfect starting point to develop those computer skills.
+If you have a disability, we provide one-on-one computer tutoring at no cost in a supportive, comfortable environment; a refurbished donated computer for the home, if needed; and ongoing technical support.

 - You have a physical or sensory disability

 - You are able to communicate independently (verbally or augmented)

-- You desire to improve your computer skills
+- You want to improve your computer skills